National Asset Management Agency

 and some economists criticising the approach, including Nobel Prize-winning economist Joseph Stiglitz who has said that the Irish government was "squandering" public money with its plan to bail out the banks.

 One year after NAMA's establishment, the Irish government was compelled for other, but similar, reasons to seek a European Union-International Monetary Fund bailout in November 2010, the outcome of which will have considerable effects on NAMA's future operations.

 Despite this early criticism, as of year end 2018, NAMA had recovered €37.4bn from its owned assets and projected that it would eventually generate a net surplus of €4bn.
 As of December 2024, NAMA had delivered a total surplus of €4.69bn to the Department of Finance, and projected that its final net surplus would be more than €5.2bn.
+The agency was formally dissolved on 31 July 2026, having generated a return of €5.6bn to the State.

 Background

 As a result of the collapse of the Irish property market, Irish banks have property development loan assets secured on property with a market value significantly below the amount owed.
 Many loans are now non-performing due to debtors experiencing acute financial difficulties.
 Both factors have led to a sharp drop in the value of these loan assets.

 If the banks were to recognise the true value of these loans on their balance sheets, they would no longer meet their statutory capital requirements.
 The banks, therefore, need to raise further capital; however, given the uncertainty around the true value of their assets, their stock is in too little demand for a general share issuance to be a viable option.

 The banks are also suffering a liquidity crisis due, in part, to their lack of suitable collateral for European Central Bank repo loans.
 Along with their capital requirement problems, this is limiting the banks' ability to offer credit to their customers and, in turn, contributing to the lack of growth in the Irish economy.